-Running Task...
+Benchmarking...
 This can take a while... '''

 As you can see, the Rally task template syntax is a simple but powerful mechanism that not only enables you to write elegant task configurations, but also makes them more readable for other people.
-When used appropriately, it can really improve the understanding of your testing procedures in Rally when shared with others.
+When used appropriately, it can really improve the understanding of your benchmarking procedures in Rally when shared with others.